nss-day-cohort-38/bangazon-ecommerce-web-app-iris-station/README.md

 - Sell A Product
     - Create a new product listing
     - Set products to be available for local delivery/pickup (optional)
+    - Upload an image (stored and retrieved from back-end API media folder)
 - My Products
     - View the products that a logged in user has posted to sell
     - View the amount of times a product has been sold